hyperledger/indy-node/docs/transactions.md

 - `signatures` (array of base58-encoded string; mutually exclusive with `signature` field):

     Submitters' signature in multisig case.
-This is a map where cleint's identifiers are the keys and base58-encoded signature strings are the values.
+This is a map where client's identifiers are the keys and base58-encoded signature strings are the values.

 - `txnTime` (integer as POSIX timestamp):